maxamel/GDH/README.md

 }
 ```

-You also have the possibility to use blocking code for key exchange:
+You can also use blocking code for key exchange:
 ```java
 pv.run(passiveVertex,deployment1 -> {
     if (deployment1.succeeded()) {